KenImhof/EdgeTX-Battery-Monitor-Telemetry-Lua-Script/README.md

 All **tuning variables** are at the top of the script as follows:
 1. ARMSWITCH = "sh"		    --Enter Switch that Enables Arming.
 When Disarmed Flight Time Will Not Increment and Audio Messages Are Disabled
 2. FLIGHTTIMERESET = "sc"	--Enter Switch that Resets Flight Time
-3. TELEMSENSOR = "VFAS"		--Enter Name of Flight Pack Voltage Telemetry Sensor (RxBt/A1/A2/A3/VFAS/RxBt/etc..)
+3. TELEMSENSOR = "VFAS"		--Enter Name of Flight Pack Voltage Telemetry Sensor (RxBt/A1/A2/A3/VFAS/EVIN/RxBt/etc..)
 4. SAMPLESIZE = 8			    --Number of 1-Second Voltage Samples (Default Value = 8)
 5. CELLSINPACK = 6			     --Number of Cells In Pack
 6. ANNUNCIATESEC = 30		   --Number of Seconds to Annunciate Battery Percentage and Flight Time When Battery Is Not Low (Default Value = 30)
-7. ANNUNCIATELOWBATTSEC = 15	--Number of Seconds to Annunciate Beep, Low Battery Percentage, and Flight Time When Battery At or Below Low Battery Percentage (Default Value = 15)
+7. ANNUNCIATELOWBATTSEC = 10	--Number of Seconds to Annunciate Beep, Low Battery Percentage, and Flight Time When Battery At or Below Low Battery Percentage (Default Value = 10)
-8. LOWBATTPERCENT = 25		--Remaining Battery Percent to Start Low Battery Annunciation (Default = 25%)
+8. LOWBATTPERCENT = 8		--Remaining Battery Percent to Start Low Battery Annunciation (Default = 8%)
-9. INITIALLOWBATTPERCENT = 50	--Initial Low Battery Warning (Default = 50%)
+9. INITIALLOWBATTPERCENT = 50	--Initial Low Battery Warning when Battery is First Connected (Default = 50%)

 **Installation Instructions:**
 1. Create a new folder (BattMon) on the radio SD Card  \WIDGETS\BattMon